MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

       ![Surface app shows all ports are available for authenticated users on Surface Thunderbolt 4 Dock.](images/secure-surface-dock-ports-semm-5.png)

-1. Now you need to verify that the policy settings have successfully turned off all ports for unauthenticated users.
-Connect Surface Dock 2 or Surface Thunderbolt 4 Dock to an unmanaged device; for example, any Surface device outside the scope of management for the configuration package you created.
+1. Now, you need to verify that the policy settings have successfully turned off all ports for unauthenticated users.
+Connect Surface Dock 2 or Surface Thunderbolt 4 Dock to an unmanaged device, for example, any Surface device outside the scope of management for the configuration package you created.

 1. Open **Surface App** and select **Surface Dock**.
-The resultant policy state (shown here for Surface Thunderbolt 4 Dock and Surface Dock 2) indicates ports are turned off.
+The resultant policy state (shown here for Surface Thunderbolt 4 Dock and Surface Dock 2) indicates that ports are turned off.

    ![Surface app showing ports turned off for unauthenticated users on Surface Thunderbolt 4 Dock.](images/surface-thunderbolt-4-dock-managed.png)